Lydia Valdez thought she had a canker sore. The 70-year-old California woman never dreamed the spot on her tongue could be oral cancer.

 She hadn’t been to the dentist in a few years.
 Seventy years old and still working, she had health benefits, but no time.
 Finally, when she had an appointment with her regular physician, she mentioned the sore.
 He sent her to an Ear-Nose-Throat specialist, who recommended Lydia see a dentist.

-As soon as SmileCare/Coast Dental dentist Dr. John Tchaboukian examined the spot, he suspected it might be cancerous.
+As soon as Coast Dental dentist Dr. John Tchaboukian examined the spot, he suspected it might be cancerous.
 Dr. Tchaboukian, who has 20 years of experience as a family dentist, recommended Lydia have an Identafi® oral cancer screening test.
 Identafi uses different light spectrums to detect tell-tale cancer signs, including elevated levels of blood that tumors need to grow.
 After the exam, Dr. Tchaboukian recommended Lydia have the spot biopsied.
 The results shocked Lydia: She had Stage 1 oral cancer.

-"Even my regular doctor was surprised, because I’m not a smoker," Lydia said.
+“Even my regular doctor was surprised, because I’m not a smoker,” Lydia said.Â

 The Face of Oral Cancer is Changing